Hala Badri: Career

 In April 2019, Hala Badri was appointed as the Director General of Dubai Culture and Arts Authority by a royal decree from His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai.

 Prior to joining Dubai Culture, Badri was a senior advisor on strategic communications for Abu Dhabi National Oil Company (ADNOC).
 During her tenure with ADNOC she was also seconded to the National Media Council as a senior consultant to oversee the content strategy and visitor experience for the UAE National Pavilion at Expo 2020 Dubai.
 Before ADNOC, she spent 11 years at UAE's second telecommunications company, du, as the Executive Vice President of Brand and Communications.
+Prior to joining du, Badri was the Group Corporate Communications Manager at Emirates National Oil Company (ENOC) for 7 years, elevating the brand’s communication strategy and influence in the region.

 In addition to her current role as Director General of Dubai Culture and Arts Authority, Hala Badri holds several prominent positions across key institutions in the UAE.
-She serves as the Chairperson for the Dubai Women Establishment Board of Directors, and as the Vice-Chairman of the Hamdan Bin Mohammed Bin Rashid Al Maktoum International Photography Award (HIPA) Board of Trustees.
-She is also a member of the Board of Dubai Media Council, the Board of Trustees of the Higher Colleges of Technology, and the Board of Trustees of the Rashid and Latifa Schools Establishment, Furthermore, she is a member of the Board of Governors at Citizens School.
+She serves as the Vice-Chairperson for the Dubai Women Establishment Board of Directors, and as the Vice-Chairman of the Hamdan Bin Mohammed Bin Rashid Al Maktoum International Photography Award (HIPA) Board of Trustees.
+She is also a member of the Board of Dubai Media Council, the Board of Trustees of Al Maktoum Archives, the Board of Trustees of the Higher Colleges of Technology, and the Board of Trustees of the Rashid and Latifa Schools Establishment, Furthermore, she is a member of the Board of Governors at Citizens School.